Alton, Texas bus crash: Legal

 The driver of the truck, Ruben Perez, was charged in criminal court with 21 counts of homicide by negligence, but a jury acquitted him on all counts in 1993.
 In a rare interview the day after the trial ended, he had stated that he had spent most of his time confining himself to his house before spending some time in a mental health facility.
 He had stated the following: "I still am suffering a lot.
 Even though now I'm free, I still feel so much for the kids [who died], you feel so much what they [his employers] have done to you.
 I don't know if I am going to get better.
 In so many ways I might be like this for the rest of my life."

 In February 1990 the bottling company made the first settlement with a victim's family.
 The bottling company paid a total of $133 million in settlements, and it gave each family $4.5 million per deceased victim.
 Blue Bird Body Company (now Blue Bird Corporation) also paid a total of $23 million in settlements.
 The lawyers for the plaintiffs of the lawsuits received about $50 million.
 About 30 brothers and sisters of deceased victims received trust funds ranging in size from $50,000 to $250,000, while parents received the remainder of, and the bulk of, the settlements for victims' relatives.
 Some community residents criticized some of the victims' families as they used the settlement money to make large automobile or house purchases, and some community members expected those receiving settlements to lend money to them; this caused estrangement between the recipients of the settlements and other community members.

+Juan P. Carmona, a history teacher from Donna, Texas who wrote a book about the incident, stated that "When it came to the rescue, one saw the best in humanity, but when it came to the lawsuits and money, the worst in humanity reared its ugly head."